WHY WE EXIT RELATIONSHIPS

 There could be a reason - and a solution.

-You may be someone who has an avoidant attachment style.
+You may be someone who currently has an avoidant attachment style.

-Avoidant attachment is a common way of thinking and behaving that is characterized by the unconscious need to protect oneself and stay away from relationships, while craving to be in a long-term intimate relationship.
+Avoidant attachment is a common way of thinking and behaving that is characterised by the unconscious need to protect oneself and stay away from relationships, while craving to be in a long-term intimate relationship.
 You may very much want a relationship that feels fulfilling and safe, but when you're around a partner not know how to get it without feeling like you’re compromising some part of yourself that needs boundaries and protection.
 If someone gets really attached to us and we to them, then we feel at risk of being engulfed and our needs overlooked.
-This usually operates at a very unconscious level, so the main outlets we experience it as can be irritation, anxiety and a need for space from someone we care about.
+We have learnt to believe that love means indebtedness that could come at a cost of our own freedom.
+This usually operates at a very unconscious level, so the main outlets we experience it as can be irritation, anxiety, feeling trapped and a need for space from someone we care about.

-Avoidantly attached people will often date a partner they initially think is amazing, then when things become closer will suddenly start feeling that person wrong for them and perhaps focus on a particular bad habit that they suddenly find intolerable.
+Avoidantly attached people will often date a partner they initially think is amazing, then when things become closer will suddenly start feeling that person wrong for them, have unexplained doubts, feel their partner is needy or perhaps focus on a particular bad habit that they suddenly find intolerable.
 They will then feel the need to step back, often feeling suffocated - when in fact it is the distancing or 'deactivating' strategy kicking in.
 Rather than examining the uncomfortable feelings, they decide the person must not be the one and pull away.
 This cycle will repeat with each new partner unless they are able to recognize that this is their own issue and tackle it.
+If they don't feel this way yet when it's usually the pattern, it can be because things haven't got too close.
+This makes them feel less exposed, but without developing intimacy it's unfortunately hard for relationships to survive.
+In service of avoiding getting hurt, avoidants are then deprived of moving forward and the fullness of life's experiences.

 Check out this great article for an overview of avoidant attachment from an avoidant-turned-therapist.